 There are some new residential building projects underway, after a few years of a very slow market for new homes.
-It seems that housing development is returning.
+It seems that housing development is returning to Frederick County.
 New home construction in Frederick Md is reaching levels we haven’t seen in several years.

 More than 500 homes are in the plans at Westview South, a new community coming from Mitchell & Best Home Builders, a Rockville Maryland company.
 Located on Buckeystown Pike, near New Design Road, south of Westview Mall.
 The community will be a mix of three- and four-level town houses, condominiums and houses, with prices ranging from the low $300,000’s to mid-$400,000’s.

 There are 518 approved homes – 122 single-family homes, 178 townhouses and 218 Condos.
-Construction will begin this September, with models open in the Spring.
+Construction will begin soon, with models open in the Spring.
 The homes are not in the city limits, so no city taxes.
 The community will include a clubhouse and a swimming pool.

 Canterbury Station in Frederick City

-The beginning stages of a new development of as many 300 units can be seen from East Street, and 16th Street.
+The future development of as many 300 units can be seen from East Street, and 16th Street.
 In late 2007, the first stage of a development of 546 homes was partially approved, called Canterbury Station.
 This phase was to be 144 homes, including townhouses, single-family homes and condominiums.

 It appears that Canterbury Station will extend from Fredericktowne Park, around to the area behind Northampton Manor Health Care Facility, possibly as far as the area behind The Banner School.
 The public schools in the area are North Frederick Elementary, Governor Thomas Johnson Middle School, and Governor Thomas Johnson High School.